-Answer: The initialization code after a device Reset should examine the RCON register and confirm the source of the reset.
+- Answer: The initialization code after a device Reset should examine the RCON register and confirm the source of the reset.
 In certain applications, this information can be used to take appropriate action to correct the problem that caused the Reset to occur.
-All Reset status bits in the RCON register should be cleared after reading them to ensure the RCON value will provide meaningful results after the next device Reset.

-Question 2: The BOR module does not have the programmable trip points that my application needs.
-How can I work around this?

-Answer: The BOR circuitry is used to avoid the violation of V/F specification of the device.

-In many devices, the minimum voltage for full-speed operation is much higher.
-Therefore, a programmable BOR circuit is needed to provide the multiple speed option.
-The PIC24H devices support full-speed operation at a much lower voltage and the simple BOR module is enough.
+All Reset status bits in the RCON register should be cleared after reading them to ensure the RCON value will provide meaningful results after the next device Reset. - Question 2: The BOR module does not have the programmable trip points that my application needs.
+How can I work around this? - Answer: The BOR circuitry is used to avoid violation of the V/F specification of the device.
+In many devices, the minimum voltage for full-speed operation is much higher than in dsPIC33F devices.
+Therefore, in such devices, a programmable BOR circuit is needed to provide the multiple speed option.
+The dsPIC33F devices, however, support full-speed operation at a much lower voltage, so the simple BOR module is enough.
 If the device operating voltage drops to a value where full-speed operation is not possible, then BOR is asserted.
 If the device is in a non-BOR state, then full-speed operation is valid.